Azure/reliable-web-app-pattern-dotnet/deploy-solution.md

 ### Clean up Azure Resources

+1. Unprovision the Azure Resources
+2. Clean up App Registrations
+3. Delete the Deployment

+#### 1. Unprovision the Azure Resources
 To tear down an enviroment, and clean up the Azure resource group, use the folloing command:

 ```ps1
 azd down --force --purge --no-prompt
 ```

+> You can also use the Azure Portal to delete the "relecloudresources" resource groups.
+This approach will not purge the Key Vault or App Configuration services and they will remain in your subscription for 7 days in a deleted state that does not charge your subscription.
+This feature enables you to recover the data if the configuration was accidentally deleted.

+#### 2. Clean up App Registrations
- If you want to recreate this deployment you will also need to delete the two Azure AD app registrations that were created.
+You will also need to delete the two Azure AD app registrations that were created.
 You can find them in Azure AD by searching for their environment name.

  **Delete App Registrations**